 First, you should know whether your surgeon is experienced and can handle complications.
 After establishing qualifications, you should ask:

-In general, 5-10 days depending on the extent of the procedure In our practice, most patients return to work in less than 1 week.
+In general, 5-10 days depending on the extent of the procedure.
+In our practice, most patients return to work in less than 1 week.
 Recovery time varies from patient to patient.
-Some of your recovery time is in your control, while other factors are not Many of our patients go back to work as early as 3 days, but if the goal of the patient is to be discreet, 7 days is better to be away from work.
-Prior to surgery, it’s important to avoid blood thinners such as aspirin, motrin, advil, ibuprofen, and Vitamin E
+Some of your recovery time is in your control, while other factors are not.
+Many of our patients go back to work as early as 3 days, but if the goal of the patient is to be discreet, 7 days is better to be away from work.

 It’s important to refrain from strenuous activity during recovery .
 Light activity is fine In general,

-Eyelid surgery may help the skin look better if the there is redundant or excess skin before blepharoplastry.
-In my practice in New York, I often perform blepharoplasty to remove or reposition fat as well as excess skin and combine this surgery with the use of the Mixto SX microfractinal CO2 laser to improve skin texture and wrinkles.
+Eyelid surgery may help the skin look better if there is redundant or excess skin.
+In my practice in New York, I often perform blepharoplasty to remove or reposition fat as well as excess skin and combine this surgery with the use of the Mixto SX microfractional CO2 laser to improve skin texture and wrinkles.

 Platelet rich plasma has helped our patients improve the appearance of fine lines, wrinkles and under eye dark circles.
 As opposed to using hyaluronic acid alone, I have found that combining hyaluronic acid with PRP to create better looking results.

-Transconjunctival Blepharoplasty for Darker Skin Types I have performed a lot of lower eyelid surgery on people with dark skin.
+I have performed a lot of eye bag surgery on ethnic skin.
 In my experience, I don’t recommend laser or skin removal for someone your age.